MILITARY SCIENCE DEPARTMENT

 The MS II year consists of the sophomore level courses required by all cadets.
 In MS 200 and 201, cadets continue to build a strong foundation of leadership.
 The classes cover areas such as team building, situational leadership, effective Army briefing, interpersonal communication, effective writing, Army rank and structure, duties, traditions, map reading, land navigation, and an introduction to troop leading procedures.
 Cadets also gain familiarization with battle drills and patrolling.

 The MS III year is required for all cadets in order to commission as an Army Officer (in addition to completion of MS I, MS II, or Cadet Initial Entry Training).
 During the MS III year, cadets learn tactical leadership including patrolling and squad combat operations.
-They become fluent in operations orders and troop leadership procedures.
+They become fluent in operations orders and troop leadership including patrolling and squad combat operations.
 They continue to build their land navigation and map reading skills.
-There is a required 2 hour lab each week in which skills learned are put to practical application.
-The skills gained and built upon during the MS III year prepare cadets for the mandatory Cadet Leadership Course at Fort Knox, Kentucky during the summer of their junior year.
+The skills gained and built upon during the MS III year prepare cadets for the mandatory Cadet

-Seminar & Advanced Seminar in Leadership & Management
+Seminar and Advanced Seminar in Leadership & Management

 In addition to MS I, II, and III level coursework, MS IV courses are required for all cadets in order to commission as an Army Officer.
 These courses are the last stop before obtaining the rank of Second Lieutenant (2LT).
 In MS 400 and MS 401, cadets continue to build upon the skills they acquired in MS I, II, and III in addition to gaining hands-on leadership experience by running lab exercises for the MS I, II, and III students.
 MS IV cadets grade and mentor MS III cadets by providing helpful feedback and tips.